iancarscadden/sidekick/src/renderer/UI_DOCS.md

 The primary UI container is the `Overlay` component (`src/components/Overlay.tsx`).
 It provides:

 - A translucent container with dark blackish tint for text visibility
-- A header displaying the Rinnegan logo and "Sidekick" text in the top left corner
+- A simple header displaying "Sidekick" text in the top left corner
-- Keybinding hints aligned to the right side of the header for hide/show, screenshot capture, and movement controls
+- Keybinding hints aligned to the right side of the header for clear, capture, and hide operations
-- An integrated close button that turns red on hover for quitting the application
+- An integrated close button with an SVG icon that turns red on hover for quitting the application
 - A content area for displaying dynamic information
 - Sharp grey outline around the container
 - Wide horizontal layout (820px) to accommodate content
+- Intelligent empty state handling to minimize UI footprint when inactive

 ```tsx
 <Overlay responseText={responseText} isLoading={isLoading} error={error} onClose={handleClose}>